liamkronman/lightning-sim-lenet/README.md

 2. Simulating the schedule. `Simulator.simulate()` will act out the requests at their specified times and return their average completion time.

 ## Usage
-Run ```python3 lenet_plot.py``` to generate plot of average request completion times over different interarrivals lengths.
+Run ```python3 lenet_plot.py``` to generate plot of average request completion times over different interarrival lengths.